MJKWoolnough/memio/README.md

 --
     import "github.com/MJKWoolnough/memio"

-MemIO implements Read, Write, Seek and Close methods for a byte slice.
+MemIO implements Read, Write, Seek, Close and other io methods for a byte slice.

 ## Usage